Banata

 • Audit logging is active (always-on by default)

-• Cookie consent banner added (if required by jurisdiction)
+• Cookie consent banner is added (if required by jurisdiction)

 Post-Launch

-1. Monitor the first 24 hours — Watch Convex function logs for errors
+1. Monitor the first 24 hours — Watch Convex function logs for unexpected errors.

-2. Check webhook deliveries — Ensure all endpoints are receiving events
+2. Verify webhook deliveries — Confirm all endpoints are receiving events.

-4. Test sign-up flow — Create a test account through the production flow
+3. Test the production sign-up flow — Create a real account through the live app.

-5. Set up alerts — Configure notifications for failed sign-ins, user bans, and system errors
+4. Set up alerts — Configure notifications for failed sign-ins, user bans, and system errors.